RishiDarkDevil/rishi-portfolio/content/authors/admin/_index.md

     url: https://www.isical.ac.in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Artificial Intelligence, Machine Learning and Data Science.
+bio: My research interests include Artificial Intelligence, Deep Learning and their applications in Computer Vision and NLP.

 # Interests to show in About widget
 interests:
   - Deep Learning
+  - Computer Vision
   - Natural Language Processing
-  - Computer Vision
   - Quantum Computing
   - Probability and Statistics